skypjack/entt/docs/md/core.md

 ```

 In this case, it doesn't matter if the original container actually holds an
-object or acts already as a reference for unmanaged elements, the new instance
+object or is as a reference for unmanaged elements already.
+The new instance
-thus created won't create copies and will only serve as a reference for the
+thus created doesn't create copies and only serves as a reference for the
-original item.<br/>
+original item.
-This means that, starting from the example above, both `ref` and `other` will
-point to the same object, whether it's initially contained in `other` or already
-an unmanaged element.

-As a side note, it's worth mentioning that, while everything works transparently
+It's worth mentioning that, while everything works transparently when it comes
-when it comes to non-const references, there are some exceptions when it comes
+to non-const references, there are some exceptions when it comes to const
-to const references.<br/>
+references.<br/>
 In particular, the `data` member function invoked on a non-const instance of
-`any` that wraps a const reference will return a null pointer in all cases.
+`any` that wraps a const reference returns a null pointer in all cases.

 To cast an instance of `any` to a type, the library offers a set of `any_cast`
 functions in all respects similar to their most famous counterparts.<br/>
-The only difference is that, in the case of `EnTT`, these won't raise exceptions
+The only difference is that, in the case of `EnTT`, they won't raise exceptions
 but will only trigger an assert in debug mode, otherwise resulting in undefined
 behavior in case of misuse in release mode.